 The superb stainless-steel construction distinguishes the Bostitch C5R90BDSS from its competitors.
 Bostitch has chosen type 304 stainless steel, which provides the best corrosion resistance.
 The material also complies with ASTM F1667 standards.
 So, don’t worry about the quality.

 Aside from that, a wire weld is included with this kit.
 It makes using nailers easier, but it also allows for rough nailing.
-Furthermore, wire collated nails are more resistant to cold and humidity than those with plastic strips.
+Furthermore, wire-collated nails are more resistant to cold and humidity than those with plastic strips.

 These nails offer above-average gripping power in addition to being durable.
 This is because a large amount of its surface is covered in raised rings that provide additional grip.
-Furthermore, the grip becomes even firmer thanks to their flat round heads.
-As a result, you won’t have to be concerned about the siding boards reversing.

 The nails are a little blunt, which is worth mentioning.
 It takes more effort to drive in such edges, which may also harm siding boards.
 Sharper edges would be much more convenient as these are 15-degree nails.